tphummel/blog/_posts/2016-01-04-double-dash-analysis-part-1.md

 ## Overall

 There are 16 courses in MKDD.
-Here is the distribution of the 1,101 matches listed in order the courses appear in the game.
+Here is the distribution of the 1,101 races listed in the order they appear in the game.

 __Course Distribution__